 Licensing options for this format begin with FME Professional Edition.

 FME provides read and write access to Microsoft Excel spreadsheets (also known as workbooks).
-Excel spreadsheets may contain multiple worksheets and each worksheet may optionally contain specifically named cell ranges called Named Ranges.
+Excel spreadsheets may contain multiple worksheets (often called sheets) and each worksheet may optionally contain specifically named cell ranges called Named Ranges.

 - Excel 97-2003 binary formats (.xls)

 - Excel 2007-2013 xml formats (.xlsx/.xlsm). .xlsm files are .xlsx files with macros enabled, and use the same file format.

 The Excel reader/writer does not support Binary Workbooks (.xlsb), Macro-enabled Template (.xltm), or Excel Add-in (.xlam).

 This reader/writer can only process a one Excel file type per reader or writer.

 Starting with Office 2007, Microsoft changed the default Excel file format from .xls to .xlsx.